cdli-gh/annodoc/index.md

 	8	dnin-ĝiš-zi-da-ke4	nin.ĝiš.zi.da.k=e	Ningishzida=ERG	1	appos

 In such cases, annotate `appos` *despite the morphology*.
 Note that automated annotation will most likely represent such cases as multiple independent arguments with the same role.
 For dependencies other than `LOC`, all cases of verbs with multiple dependencies of the same type must be manually inspected.

+Occasionally, repeated case markers in an apposition could be a means of asserting non-identity, i.e., clarify that this is (implicit) conjunction rather than (implicit) identity.
+This is not made explicit on the syntactic annotation.

+	# Jagersma, Chap.
+7 (281)
+	# ‘by the power of the Nanshe and by the power of Ningirsu’
+	# (St D 4:2-3; L; 22)
+	1	á	á	arm	0	ABL
+	2	dnanše-ta	nanše=ak=ta	Nanshe=GEN=ABL	1	GEN
+	4	á	á	arm	1	appos	not ABL
+	5	dnin-ĝír-su-ka-ta	nin.ĝír.su.k=ak=ta	Ningirsu=GEN=ABL	4	GEN

 ### List: list